anywork-dev/microservice-dev/docs/onboarding.md

 We adopt Design Driven Development (DDD) to ensure that every aspect of our project aligns with the overall vision and design principles.
 DDD helps us maintain a user-centric approach, ensuring that the final product meets the needs and expectations of its users.

+### System Architecture Overview

+Anywork Collab serves continuous development by using plugin based application where specific business logics are abstracted from the details of the system.
+Applying design pattern principles, we choose microservice approach to solve the complexity of various integration.
+This works by defining general interface on each program either it's frontend or backend.
+This effectively deploys innovation without interrupting business operational.

 ### Tech Stack

 Our project leverages a modern tech stack to ensure scalability, maintainability, and performance.
 Below is an overview of the technologies we use: